celestiaorg/docs/docs/developers/instantiate-ethermint.md

 ```
 <!-- markdownlint-enable MD013 -->

-If you are running this on Arabica testnet, you need to get
+If you are running this on Arabica testnet, you need to run your light node with
+an account that has Arabica Devnet tokens.
+Visit the faucet [here](../nodes/arabica-devnet.md#arabica-devnet-faucet).

-With it complete, we can now start our Ethermint Rollup:
+With this setup complete, we can now start our Ethermint Rollup:

 <!-- markdownlint-disable MD013 -->
 ```sh